 Broccoli that is grown in the fall produces the most tender, healthy, and sweetest broccoli that you will ever grow.
 In some areas of the country, spring conditions are still somewhat cool and predictable, but for many of us, spring temperatures warm too quickly, morphing into summer heat long before the calendar declares the summer solstice.

 When temperatures ramp up too quickly during the spring months, broccoli plants’ response is to open the flower buds prematurely, or bolt.
-This response to stress is also one of the causes of loose broccoli heads; indeed, it is the major cause.
-Temperature with days over 86 F. (30 C.) and night temps of 77 F. (25 C.) cause the plant to become vegetative-sans heads.
+This response to stress is also one of the major causes of loose broccoli heads.
+Temperature with days over 86 degrees F. (30 C.) and night temps of 77 degrees F. (25 C.) cause the plant to become vegetative-sans heads.

 How to Prevent Loose Heads on Broccoli

-The simple steps to prevent loose heads on broccoli are to first, plant the seeds in the fall directly sown 85-100 days before the projected first frost of your region — usually mid to late summer.
-If you’re planting transplants, add 10 days to the “days to maturity” listed for the variety that you are growing and count backwards from the first expected frost date.
+The simple steps to prevent loose heads on broccoli are to first, plant the seeds in the fall directly sown 85 to 100 days before the projected first frost of your region– usually mid to late summer.
+If you’re planting transplants, add ten days to the “days to maturity” listed for the variety that you are growing and count backwards from the first expected frost date.

 Next order of business is to situate the broccoli plants correctly.
 Choose a site in full sun with slightly acidic soil (pH between 6.0-6.8) that is well draining and rich with organic matter.
-Broccoli needs lots of nutrition, so work in 2-4 inches of compost or manure.
-The correct pH and amount of organic matter is crucial to the development of the broccoli heads; boron deficiencies can cause another broccoli growing problem by producing hollow stems.
+Broccoli needs lots of nutrition, so work in 2 to 4 inches (5-10 cm.) of compost or manure.
+The correct pH and amount of organic matter is crucial to the development of the broccoli heads.
+Boron deficiencies can cause another broccoli growing problem by producing hollow stems.

-Lastly to encourage compact heads in broccoli, space the plants 15-18 inches apart and set transplants deeper in the ground than they are in the pot.
+Lastly, to encourage compact heads in broccoli, space the plants 15 to 18 inches (38-46 cm.) apart and set transplants deeper in the ground than they are in the pot.
 You may want to side dress the broccoli plants after you have harvested the main central head.
 This will encourage side shoot production.
 Just introduce a little nitrogen rich fertilizer, like manure or fish meal, into the soil at the base of the plant.
 This works great for overwintering varieties, which should then be side dressed in late winter or early spring as growth begins anew.